Ad for Aymara

 There are about 5000 different potato varieties worldwide, and Peru and Bolivia are said to have had more than 4000 local species growing in the Andean highlands alone.
 Still today, there are at least a thousand different potatoes being grown in Peru.
 No wonder potato is a vital element of a classic Latin American diet.
 Potatoes are like wine grapes, they change according to the terroir where they are grown.
 As an example, Kim tells me about how varieties that grow near the sea can be naturally salty.

 «We always have a potato dish on the menu,» Kim says. «It’s seasonally based and we like to have fun with that particular course.» The current version is called potato «nikkei».
-Nikkei is the mix of Japanese and Peruvian cuisine.
+Nikkei is a mix of Japanese and Peruvian cuisine.
 Traditional creamy potato salads in Peru were adapted to please the Japanese workers by adding familiar seasoning and toppings.
 Kim makes a fresh potato salad, with crushed new potatoes, a mayo seasoned with dashi powder, rice vinegar, soy sauce, shichimi tōgarashi (a Japanese blend of seven spices), and dried seaweed.
 Combined with crispy potato sticks, the first radishes and turnips of the season, pickled cucumbers, and a ramen egg.
 It’s warming, hot, crunchy, and so, so satisfying.

 Crispy Pork Belly «Chicharrón»

 Chicharrón is another classic Latin American dish that exists in all countries with a Spanish influence, consisting of fried pork belly and pork rind.
 In Peru, the pork is boiled in a pot with seasonings and spices till no water remains, and then continues to fry in its own fat.
 The current summer version at Aymara is a «nikkei» style salad.
 Kim’s team prepares the chicharron by removing the pork rind, cooking the pork belly sous vide in an aromatic marinade for 24 hours, chopping it up, glazing it in a homemade hoisin sauce and finally frying it at a high temperature until caramelized.
-It’s served with a seasonal salad, pickled sweet white peaches and topped with the deep fried, crispy pork rind seasoned with chili.
+It’s served with a seasonal salad, pickled sweet white peaches and topped with the deep-fried, crispy pork rind seasoned with chili.

 Chocolate Dessert «La Bomba»

-La Bomba is a classic chocolate dessert in the Latin cuisine.
+La Bomba is a classic chocolate dessert in Latin cuisine.
 Imagine a chocolate mousse, covered in chocolate dulce de leche and sugary sprinkles.
 The head chef explains to me how the extremely sweet and heavy desserts of South America can be a challenge to the Nordic palate. «It’s basically just sweetened condensed milk, chocolate, and more sugar,» Kim laughs. «We always have a chocolate explosion on our menu, but we have to balance the sweetness.»

 To achieve that harmony, they use a Peruvian fair trade series of chocolate from Valrhona with 70% chocolate which is less sweet and more bitter.
-Furthermore, the Aymara chefs crush and smoke cocoa nibs, which are used to make a crumble and a chocolate ice cream.
+Furthermore, the chefs at Aymara crush and smoke cocoa nibs, which are used to make a crumble and a chocolate ice cream.
 The latter gets some mezcal added to it as well.
 The smokiness actually reduces the sweetness a bit.
 Aymara’s La Bomba is topped with chocolate chips.
 Despite the fact that I am not a big chocolate lover, I found it impossible not to finish each and every spoon of my bowl.